misterwalter/Diplomatic-Immunity/3_Steps.md

-The story of the  sthird eason of the Imperial Dawn campaign called Diplomatic Immunity, played in the Spring of 2019.
+The story of the third season of the Imperial Dawn campaign called Diplomatic Immunity, played in the Spring of 2019.

 # The Main Cast